-We strive to give foster, adoptive, and kinship parents the knowledge they need to raise children who will thrive in today's world.
+We strive to give foster, adoptive, and kinship parents the knowledge and tools they need to raise children who will thrive in today's world.

-FPC training is accepted by thousands of public and private, faith-based and secular agencies in nearly all 50 states and in Canada, Australia and the UK.
+- FPC's online training is accepted by hundreds of public and private, faith-based and secular agencies in nearly all 50 states and in Canada, Australia, and the United Kingdom.

 Who is on the faculty?